OpenOrg-gg/geld/readme.md

 **Additional Key Checks**:
 -Prior versions had an issue with mapping of _approve() and being able to approve the router for swapback function.
 We should double check that the remapping works correctly.

+**Other Updates**:
+-Fatigue system: Users need to buy a berry every X days to eat to have energy when mining.
+-Minter: Berries and Bronze Picks will now be sold using the Paradigm VRGDA auction model.
+Berries will be sold for Geld, and trade in a GELD<>BERRY pair on Uniswap.
+Bronze Picks will be sold in WETH and trade in a BPICK<>WETH pair on Uniswap.
+-Added holding folders for other features TBA.

 **Geld**:

 Geld is a useful-Proof-of-Work (uPoW) token on the Base blockchain.